 It gives the full satisfying feeling of having special biryani still made in a vegan way.

-The main ingredients for this recipe are the basmati rice, fried onions and Shahi Jeera.
+The main ingredients for this Bagara khana recipe are the basmati rice, fried onions, and Shahi Jeera.
+I have not added ginger garlic paste, as I find it overpowering in this recipe.

+Fried Onion.
 The onion is the staple in all in almost all the recipes of Indian cooking.
 I never can think of any Indian recipe without onion.
-And this recipe requires lot more onion than any regular rice recipe.
+And this recipe requires a lot more onion than any regular rice recipe.
 I really love the flavor of fried onions here which does bring the beautiful smoky flavor.
-Which also makes Bagara rice so DELICIOUS!
+This also makes Bagara rice Andhra style is so DELICIOUS!

 Feeling tired or you have less time for dinner? no worries you may skip frying the onion instead use fried French onions.

-Shahi jeera this is an unique seed which belongs to the family of cumin.
-You may get it in the in your nearby Indian stores or online store.
+Shahi Jeera.
+A unique seed that belongs to the family of cumin.
+You may get it in your nearby Indian stores or online store.
 Or you may skip it.

 How to make Bagara Rice: